(Click to embiggen)

 Barrel locks were correct starting in 1933, the year they were first available.
 Before that, Columbus used a variety of padlocks.
 Eagle locks are considered by many collectors to be the correct lock, but I don't agree.
 I've seen original Columbus machines fresh from basements, attics, or old storerooms that look like they hadn't been touched in 60 years and had different styles of locks.
 A Columbus catalog from the late 1930s or 1940s offered "Columbus Vise-Grip" barrel locks for $1.35 (or a dozen for $13.25!) or small Master locks---the same "wafer-style" lock you can buy today---for $0.60 each.

-I love Columbus Model A's, but I had an epiphany not long ago and realized that they're relatively common machines.
-They're earlier than, say, Victors or most Northwesterns, but they made a zillion Model A's and if only 1% survived then there are plenty to go around.
 When buying a Model A, look for good original condition and features that indicate earlier vintage.
-The earlier the vintage, the wider you'll have to open your wallet but you'll have a more desirable example of a classic vendor.
+The earlier the vintage, the wider you'll have to open your wallet but you'll have a better example of a classic vendor, and one that'll hold your interest a lot longer than a common later example will.

 ___________________________________________________________________________________________